Speaker of the Parliament of Singapore

 The speaker of the Parliament of Singapore (Note: Speaker Parlimen Singapura, 新加坡国会议长 (Xīnjiāpō Guóhuì Yìzhǎng), சிங்கப்பூர் நாடாளுமன்றத்தின் சபாநாயகர்) is the presiding officer of the Parliament of Singapore.
-They are nominated by the prime minister before being appointed by Parliament.
-The speaker is also second in the presidential line of succession.
-The current speaker is Seah Kian Peng, a Member of Parliament (MP) for the governing People's Action Party (PAP) representing Marine Parade–Braddell Heights Group Representation Constituency (GRC), who took office on 2 August 2023.
+They are nominated by the prime minister before being appointed by Parliament, and are second in the presidential line of succession.
+The speaker is assisted by two deputy speakers, who preside over parliamentary sessions in the event that they are unavailable.

-The speaker is assisted by two deputy speakers.
-In the event when the speaker is unavailable, the deputy speakers will preside over the parliamentary session.
-The current deputy speakers are Christopher de Souza, MP for Holland–Bukit Timah GRC, who took office on 31 August 2020, and Xie Yao Quan, MP for Jurong Central Single Member Constituency (SMC), who took office on 22 September 2025.
+The current speaker is Seah Kian Peng, a Member of Parliament (MP) for Marine Parade–Braddell Heights Group Representation Constituency (GRC), who took office on 2 August 2023.
+The current deputy speakers are Christopher de Souza, an MP for Holland–Bukit Timah GRC, who took office on 31 August 2020, and Xie Yao Quan, the MP for Jurong Central Single Member Constituency (SMC), who took office on 22 September 2025.
+All individuals are members of the governing People's Action Party (PAP).

-Although Singapore is modelled after the Westminster system, the speaker of Parliament can remain partisan, which is unlike their counterpart in the United Kingdom who must remain strictly non-partisan and renounce all affiliation with their former political parties when taking office.

 Election

 Parliament must elect a speaker at the beginning of each new parliamentary term after a general election.
 The Constitution states that Parliament has the freedom to decide how to elect its speaker.
-By recent tradition, the prime minister nominates a person for the role.
+By tradition, the prime minister nominates a person for the role.
 The person's name is then proposed and seconded by MPs, before they can be elected as speaker.

-The speaker may or may not be an elected MP, but must possess the qualifications to stand for election as an MP as listed in the Constitution.
+The speaker is not required to be an elected MP, but must possess the qualifications to stand for Parliament as listed in the Constitution.
 They cannot be an incumbent cabinet minister or parliamentary secretary.

 Once elected, a speaker continues in office until the dissolution of Parliament, unless they resign, are appointed as a cabinet minister, minister of state or parliamentary secretary, or are disqualified from being an MP.